walle/gas/README.md

 * `add PROFILE NAME EMAIL` - adds a new user to gas
 * `delete PROFILE` - deletes a user from gas
-* `import PROFILE` - imports the user from .gitconfig into NICKNAME
+* `import PROFILE` - imports the user from .gitconfig into PROFILE
 * `list` - lists all users
 * `plugins` - lists all installed plugins
 * `show` - shows the current user
-* `use PROFILE` - sets the user with NICKNAME as the current user
+* `use PROFILE` - sets the user with PROFILE as the current user

 The default task is to list authors